National Association of Realtors to cut commissions to settle lawsuits. Here's the financial impact.

 The National Association of Realtors (NAR) agreed on Friday to pay $418 million over roughly four years to resolve all claims against the group by home sellers related to broker commissions.
 The agreement must still be approved by a court.

 Almost 9 in 10 home sales are handled by real estate agents affiliated with NAR.
-The organization, the country's largest trade association, requires home sellers to offer a non-negotiable commission, typically 6%, before listing homes on its property database, known as the Multiple Listing Service, or MLS.
+The organization, the country's largest trade association, requires home sellers to determine a commission rate, typically 6%, before listing homes on its property database, known as the Multiple Listing Service, or MLS.

 The lawsuits argued that the structure harms competition and leads to higher prices.